Indonesian cuisine: Thailand

 To a lesser extent, Indonesian cuisine also had influenced Thai cuisine — probably through Malaysian intermediary — such as the introduction of satay, from Java to Sumatra, Malay Peninsula, and reached Thailand.
-Achat (อาจาด [ʔāː.t͡ɕàːt]), is a Thai pickles which believed to be derived from Indonesian acar.
+Achat (อาจาด [ʔāː.t͡ɕàːt]), is a Thai pickle which is believed to be derived from Indonesian acar.
 It is made with cucumber, red chilies, red onions or shallots, vinegar, sugar and salt.
 It is served as a side dish with the Thai version of satay (สะเต๊ะ).

 Netherlands

 During the colonial period, the Dutch embraced Indonesian cuisine both at home and abroad.
 The Indonesian cuisine had influenced colonial Dutch and Indo people that brought Indonesian dishes back to the Netherlands due to repatriation following the independence of Indonesia.

 C. Countess van Limburg Stirum writes in her book "The Art of Dutch Cooking" (1962): There exist countless Indonesian dishes, some of which take hours to prepare; but a few easy ones have become so popular that they can be regarded as "national dishes".
 She then provides recipes for nasi goreng (fried rice), pisang goreng (battered, deep fried bananas), lumpia goreng (fried spring rolls), bami (fried noodles), satay (grilled skewered meat), satay sauce (peanut sauce), and sambal oelek (chilli paste).

 Dutch-Indonesian fusion dishes also exist, of which the most well-known is the rijsttafel ("rice table"), which is an elaborate meal consisting of many (up to several dozens) small dishes (hence filling "an entire table").
 While popular in the Netherlands, Rijsttafel is now rare in Indonesia itself.
 Today, there are many Indonesian restaurants in the Netherlands, especially in large cities like Amsterdam, The Hague, Utrecht and Rotterdam.